maddawg9838/Deep-Learning-using-Keras/README.md

 This project performs image-based recognition with Deep Learning using Keras.This project involves transfer learning with the MobileNet V2 Model, and then training on the Dog Breed Identification dataset from Kaggle.

 ## Files
-- `CS 4372 Assignment 3.ipynb` — The Google Colab notebook containing the full analysis code.
+- `CS 4372 Project 3.ipynb` — The Google Colab notebook containing the full analysis code.
 - `README.md` — This README.

 ## Instructions